xinwenfu/VChat_KSTET_DLL/README.md

 	```
 	$ sudo impacket-smbserver -smb2support ABCD .
 	```
-	* `sudo`: This command and operation requires root privileges to bind to the well known SMB port 445.
+	* `sudo`: This command and operation requires root privileges to bind to the well-known SMB port 445.
 	* [`impacket-smbserver`](https://www.kali.org/tools/impacket-scripts/#impacket-smbserver):  This is the command the launches a SMB server and add a share as specified.
 	* `smb2support`: Enable SMB2 Support.
 	* `A`: Name of the current Share.
 This is chosen to be short as we would complicate the shellcode generation otherwise.